 This is a bigger deal than a lot of people talk about.
 A 12-month membership for the PS4 and Xbox One is around $49.99.
 Either way, you have to pay for the internet that runs it so the extra cost is in addition to that.
 If you play your console online for 4-5 years that’s $200 to $250 more that you could have spent on games or hardware for the PC.

 We’ve done extensive testing of the R5 vs the i5 CPU as well as the i7 processor vs the R7 1700.
 So, if you’re curious about how Ryzen is stacking up against the competition, go there.
 That being said I think the R3 might be the most curious space of the 3.
-The additional cores could be more beneficial than the IPC and 2 cores and 4 threads of the i3.
-For now, we’ll have to wait and see.
+For a higher budget, you can also take a peek at our $500 Ryzen 3 build.

 I’ve also included a build that gives you the best of both worlds; the power of an i3 along with a more capable GPU in the GTX 1050 or 1050 Ti.
-While this build would have cost around $450 a few months ago, it’s now in the $400 range.
+While this build would have cost around $450 a few months ago, it’s now in the $500 to $550 range.
 I’ll include some benchmarks below so you can get a better idea of which one is best for you and the types of games you play.
-For a good comparison of how all of these CPUs perform in-game, I highly recommend Techspot’s review of the i3-6100.
-If you go with the i3-7100 these numbers should be slightly higher because of the higher clock rate.
-However, in terms of IPC Kaby Lake is pretty much neck and neck with Skylake.

 For raw performance, the PS4 Pro and the PC are neck and neck here.
 For those that will point out that a copy of Windows 10 will cost you in the $100 range, I would respond in several ways.
 First, there are outlets that allow you to get it for more like $30 to $40.
 Second, a copy of Windows could be used from a previous machine.
 Lastly, even if you had to purchase a copy of windows 10, it’s still more than likely that you’ll spend much more for your yearly subscription fees and non-negotiable game costs over time.